Everyone arriving in the UK has to clear Customs.

-To find out what you can take through Customs, visit the HM Revenue & Customs website.
+Find out what you can take through Customs

 If you're transferring between two international flights at Gatwick, you may be able to have your baggage tagged through to your final destination.
 You will still need to declare any items in your hand baggage which are liable for duty.

 If you are connecting from an international flight to a UK flight you must clear Customs and Immigration.